How Are Clear Braces Different from Traditional Braces?

 Our orthodontist will take precise scans of the patient’s upper and lower dental arches.
 The renderings are then utilized by lab technicians to manufacture multiple moldings that are integrated into a custom treatment plan.
 On average, a person will need to wear between 15 and 20 different clear aligners in order to successfully complete treatment for a bad bite.
 Additionally, it’s imperative to wear a proper retainer to maintain the integrity of a newly adjusted bite.

-If you are interested in learning more about clear braces, you can learn more about the benefits of this option at Petty, Bielik and Burke Orthodontics in Oak Lawn and Frankfort.
+If you are interested in learning more about clear braces, you can learn more about the benefits of this option at Petty & Bielik Orthodontics in Oak Lawn.
 Contact us today to schedule your initial consultation!